 Changes in the factors which impact on the valuation of the local government pension scheme such as market conditions, interest rates and longevity of pensioners affect the College's liability and costs in respect of support staff pensions.
 With its obligation to participate in the scheme, the College has almost no control over these costs.

-The risk is mitigated by an agreed deficit recovery plan with the Lincolnshire County Council Pension Fund.
+The risk is mitigated by an agreed deficit recovery plan with the Lincolnshire County Council Pension Fund and an annual review of pension assumptions with actuary and audit advice.